bamidev/browser-window/docs/GETTING-STARTED.md

 is even a homebrew package for it on MacOS.

 *Cons:*
-* Compiling WebkitGTK and GTK for Windows is not supported.
+* Compiling WebkitGTK or GTK for Windows is not supported.
-* Static linking is not really supported for GTK.
+* Static linking is also not really supported for GTK.

 ### Edge WebView2